-Drought from 2007 to mid 2010 caused large expanses of previously inundated sediments and subaqueous soils to be exposed around the margins of Lakes Albert and Alexandrina in South Australia.
-This exposed acid sulfate soil (ASS) materials that became progressively oxidised to greater and greater depths in the soil profiles.
+Drought from 2007 to mid-2010 caused large expanses of previously long-inundated sediments and subaqueous soils to be exposed around the margins of lakes Alexandrina and Albert in South Australia.
+This exposed acid sulfate soil (ASS) material became progressively oxidised over increasing depths in the soil profiles.
 The resultant formation of sulfuric materials (pH < 4) produced significant water quality and ecological problems.

-The main focus of earlier field monitoring and research of ASS environments in the Lakes Alexandrina and Albert has been on measuring and analysing the physico-chemical parameters at the two lakes.
-Based on the seven years of monitoring it has been confirmed that the subaqueous soils in the Lower Lakes are in a transient state and the build up of sulfide is likely to continue under saturated conditions.
-The surface of subaqueous soils has in many areas returned to circumneutral pH that have formed an effective reactive barrier to upward acid and metal fluxes.
+The main focus of earlier field investigations of ASS environments in lakes Alexandrina and Albert was measuring and analysing the physico-chemical parameters at the two lakes.
+Based on the seven years of monitoring (2007-2014), the subaqueous soils in the Lower Lakes are in a transient state and the build-up of sulfide is likely to continue under saturated conditions.
+The surface of subaqueous soils in many areas has returned to a circumneutral pH, which has formed an effective reactive barrier to upward acid and metal fluxes.
 Recent monitoring has found that the subsoils in many areas of the Lower Lakes have remained acidic, buffered by hydroxysulfate minerals such as natrojarosite (Shand et al. 2012).
 The hazards posed by acidity and contaminants in deeper layers however are poorly known.